Modular proximal optimization for multidimensional total-variation regularization: TV-L1: Fast prox-operators for

 where we used the primal-dual relation $\vx = \vy - \md^T \vu$.
 Intuitively, the above argument shows that the solution to the TV-L1 proximity problem is obtained as the discrete gradient of the taut string, or as the slope of its segments.

 It remains to describe how to find the taut string.
-The most widely used approach seems to be the one of~\citet{daviesTautString}.
+The most widely used approach seems to be the one due to~\citet{daviesTautString}.
 This approach starts from the fixed point $s_0 = 0$, and incrementally computes the \emph{greatest convex minorant} of the upper bounds on the $\lambda$ tube, as well as the \emph{smallest concave majorant} of the lower bounds on the $\lambda$ tube.
-When both curves intersect, a segment of the taut string can be identified and added to the solution.
-The procedure is then restarted at the end of the identified segment, and iterated until all taut string segments have been obtained.
+When both curves intersect, the \emph{left-most} point where either the majorant or the minorant touched the tube is used to fix a first segment of the taut string.
+The procedure is then resumed at the end of the identified segment, and iterated until all taut string segments have been obtained.
+Pseudocode of this method is presented as Algorithm~\ref{algTV1classicTautString}, while an example of this procedure is shown in Figure~\ref{fig:classictautstringrun}.

-In the worst-case, the identification of a single segment can require analyzing on the order of $n$ points in the signal, and the taut string may contain up to $n$ segments.
-Thus, the worst-case complexity of the taut-string approach is $O(n^2)$.
-However, as also noted in~\citep{fastTV}, in practice the performance is close to the best case $O(n)$.
-But in \citep{fastTV}, it is noted that maintaining the minorant and majorant functions in memory is inefficient, whereby a taut-string approach is viewed as potentially inferior to their proposed method.
-Surprisingly, the geometry-aware construction of taut-strings that we propose below, yields in a method analogous to~\citep{fastTV}, both in space and time complexity.
-Owing to its intuitive derivation, our geometry-aware ideas extend naturally to weighted-TV---in our opinion, vastly more easily than the KKT-based derivations in~\citep{fastTV}.
+It is important to note that since we have a discrete number of points in the tube, the greatest convex minorant can be expressed as a piecewise linear function with segments of monotonically increasing slope, while the smallest concave majorant is another piecewise linear function with segments of monotonically decreasing slope.
+Another relevant fact is that each segment in the tube upper/lower bound enters the minorant/majorant exactly once in the algorithm, and is also removed exactly once.
+This limits the extent of the inner loops in the algorithm, and in fact an analysis of the computational complexity of this behavior leads to an overall $O(n)$ performance~\citep{daviesTautString}.

+In spite of this, \citet{fastTV} notes that maintaining the minorant and majorant functions in memory is inefficient, and views a taut-string approach as potentially inferior to his proposed method.
+To this observation we make two claims: \citeauthor{fastTV}'s method can be interpreted as a linearized version of the taut-string method (see Section~\ref{sec:taut}); and that a careful implementation of the taut-string method can be highly competitive in practice.